by Cbonsig, published

 Credit: BodyParts3D, CopyrightÂ© The Database Center for Life Science licensed by CC Attribution-Share Alike 2.1 Japan.
 Interactive database and hundreds more .OBJ source files can be found here:

 My post describing methods to isolate anatomical features and get them ready to print:

 - Make more body parts, and tag them with "bodyparts3d"! (see links above)

 For the one pictured here, I used Cura to slice at 0.1mm layer height, and printed with PLA at 190C on at 60C heated build platform.
 Temperature was too low, and there was some slipping, so the quality isn't perfect.

 BodyParts3D Ears by Cbonsig is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Cbonsig would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Cbonsig would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).